 An essential element of the agency's ability to deploy firefighting resources and maintain situational awareness of wildfire activity is dependable radio communications.
 The Communications Department is responsible for the maintenance and upgrades to the MFC's communication network which spans across the state.
-Components of the network include mobile radios in the agency's fleet of vehicles, lightweight hand-held radios for field personnel, and the communication network of radio repeater sites, which provide statewide communication from dispatch centers to field personnel.
+Components of the network include mobile radios in the agency's fleet of vehicles, lightweight hand-held radios for field personnel, and the communication network of dispatch sites, which provide statewide communication from dispatch centers to field personnel.

-In FY11, MFC made our first purchase of radios for Mississippi Wireless Integrated Network (MSWIN) system as required by the Mississippi Wireless Communications Committee (WCC).
-During FY12, the radios were delivered and tested as some MSWIN towers became activated.
-The MSWIN system will provide interoperable emergency radio communication across the state with all levels of government, agencies and organizations.
+In FY11, MFC made our first purchase of radios for the Mississippi Wireless Integrated Network (MSWIN) system as required by the Mississippi Wireless Communications Committee.
+The new system is now fully deployed and is the agency's primary response communication system.
+The MSWIN system provides interoperable emergency radio communication across the state with all levels of government, agencies and organizations.
 This system is a result of Hurricane Katrina, where the need for a more coordinated response during times of crisis was identified.

-In FY12, MFC suppressed 1,865 wildfires, which burned 20,056 acres.
-The average wildfire size for FY12 was 10.7 acres.
+In FY14, MFC suppressed 1,928 wildfires, which burned 25,870 acres.
+The average wildfire size for FY14 was 13.4 acres.